anyaevostinar/anyaevostinar.github.io/classes/201-w24/quizzes-overview.md

 17. Comparing pros and cons of different ADTs and data structures
 18. Explaining quicksort
 19. Explaining heapsort
-20. Analyzing time complexity of quicksort
+20. Explaining time complexity of quicksort
-21. Analyzing time complexity of heapsort
+21. Explaining time complexity of heapsort
 22. Using recursion
 23. Using balanced binary search trees
 24. Using heaps